kookoo55/miningftw/README.md

 ```
 ## Main Scenario

+1) Years 2025-2030
-1) Winter and summer months are specified because electricity rates are cheaper in the winter months.
+2) Winter and summer months mining only because electricity rates are cheaper in the winter months.
-2) Mining operates at 100% during winter months and 0% during summer months.
+3) Mining operates at 100% during winter months and 0% during summer months.

 ## How it works